 - No trading cards

 - No pets

 - No electronics – Nintendo DS, IPod, MP3, cell phones, radios, etc.

+For snacks, use resealable plastic gallon-sized bags with the Scout's name and school written on it.
 Consider: frozen grapes, frozen bananas sliced, watermelon, strawberries, carrot or celery sticks with peanut butter, broccoli, beef jerky, peanut butter and jelly sandwiches, peanut butter or cheese crackers, canned tuna or chicken, trail mix, dried fruit, pickles, crackers and hard cheeses (e.g., cheddar, colby and provolone), pudding cup, fruit cups, applesauce cup, chips, raisins, dried fruit, almond butter, yogurt raisins, granola bar, summer sausage, crackers, Goldfish, pumpkin seeds, protein bar, dry cereal, muffins.
 Perishable or refrigerated foods, such as mayonnaise, meats, eggs, or leftovers are not allowed at camp.